build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 * [ ] Start from scratch and take more thorough notes explaining the process of how we uncovered the issue
 * [ ] Flesh out TODOs in the old notes and incorporate them in the new README
+* [ ] Explain changes to docker-compose to make docker work correct and point to docker troubleshooting in appendix
+* [ ] Whenever we see a docker troubleshooting thing, move it to the appendix

 # Let's make that Internet MOAR BIGGER!